miningwolf/docs/docs/wolfbuk/io/wolfscript/inventory/PlayerInventory.md

 ##### <a id='remove'></a>public  function __remove__(item)

-_Removes all stacks in the inventory matching the given material._
+_Removes all stacks in the inventory matching the given stack. <p> This will only match a slot if both the type and the amount of the stack match_

 Argument | Type | Description
 --- | --- | ---